niplav/site/reports.md

 * Smarts of all varieties were valid

-I remember location mattering a lot, a 2-week holiday in the US increasing the counter by only 1 or two, and a weekend in a big european city pushing the counter up by several hundred.
+I remember location mattering a lot, a 2-week holiday in the US increasing the counter by only 1 or two, and a weekend in a big European city pushing the counter up by several hundred.

 ### Why I Did It

 I don't remember my reasons for starting this.
 Perhaps I did it because Smarts are relatively recognizable and I was bored.
+(Implications for the likelihood of me being autistic are left to the reader.)

 ### Whether It Was a Good Idea